xtracdev/automated-perf-test/README.md

 by signing your commits via `git -s`.
 To create a signature, configure your user name and email address in git.
 Sign with your real name, do not use pseudonyms or submit anonymous commits.

-### Custome Headers
+### Custom Headers
-A custom header "configPathDir" is required for POST /configurations. eg To save the xml file in the config folder of the application, use:
+A custom header "configPathDir" is required for /configs. eg To save the xml file in the config folder of the application, use:
 Header name = "configPathDir", Header Value = "fullpath\to\config\directory"